meghutch/4CE_Comorbidity_Mapping/README.md

     |── R

         ├── Comorbidity_Mapping.Rmd <- script to map comorbidities to PatientObservations.csv file

+        ├── Comorbidity_Mapping_Functions.R <- same script as the Rmd file of the same name, however, this R file can be used by other                                                      scripts to source in the comorbidity mapping function

+        ├── Neuro_Comorbidities.Rmd <- analysis examining comorbidities in neurologic patients

         ├── simulated_data.R <- script to randomly generate a dataset of patients and ICD codes in the same format as the 4CE's Phase2.1 PatientObservations.csv

+    ├── neuro        <- list of icd codes to support the neuro subgroup analysis

     ├── simulated_data        <- simulated dataset derived from R/simulated_data.R